-A faulty design can cost the company millions and even affect the launching success of the tablet.
-Although many companies do pay attention to the design, some do not comprehend how the tablet’s shape can affect the production and efficiency of the tablet’s operation.
+It is essential that the design, including shape of a tablet is fully considered at the earliest possible stage.
+A faulty design can cost the company many millions in lost revenue, and even affect the successful launch of the tablet.
+And although many companies do pay careful attention to the design, some do not comprehend how the shape of a tablet can affect its production and effectiveness in use.

 Why It is Important

-The marketing department often influences the design process.
-Some companies hope to hold to their customer’s loyalty by designing unique designs that will promote a certain level of brand recognition.
-Tablets are also designed based on the end user.
-A ‘break-easy’ design offers versatility as well as functionality if the dosage is flexible.
-That said, efficiency is also crucial and many manufacturing companies design tablets that are easy to break and provide unobstructed production such as a simple round shape.
+It cannot be overemphasised how important it is to consider all aspects of a tablet design from the outset The marketing department often strongly influences the design process and some companies hope to hold to their customer’s loyalty by offering unique designs that will promote a certain level of brand recognition.
+Tablets are also designed based on needs of the end user.
+A simple round shape provides for straightforward production as well as a product that is efficient in use.
+A ‘break-easy’ design also offers versatility as well as functionality if the dosage is flexible.
+To achieve these properties the manufacturing process should not be unnecessarily complex, to ensure that the design remains effective in use.

 Ease of Use

-The physical appearance of the tablet should also be considered in order to ensure the patient’s safety as well as comfort experience, which would ensure patient compliance.
-Oval shaped tablets are easier to swallow and have faster transit times than other tablet shapes available.
+The safety and comfort of the patient should also be considered as these factors determine the compliance with medication.
+Oval shaped tablets are generally easier to swallow and have faster transit times than other tablet shapes that are available.
 In developing drugs, the FDA encourages applicants to consider the design of the tablet and develop accordingly.

-The design also plays a crucial role in the generic production of the reference-listed drugs or “branded products”.
-As generic tablets closely resemble these branded products, it will increase the compliance and acceptance of the patient and at the same time reduces the medication errors that may incur.
-That said, the FDA recommends a change in the generic design when it is proven that the shape makes it easier to swallow the product.
+Compliance is also important when referring to the production of generic reference-listed drugs or “branded products”.
+By ensuring that the shape of a generic tablet closely matches the original branded products, so its acceptance by the patient will increase and help reduce the likelihood of any medication errors or non-compliance that may occur.
+Even so, the FDA recommends a change in the generic design when it is proven that the shape makes it easier to swallow the product.

-Branded or smaller tablets can improve the patient’s experience and a huge savings for manufacturers.
+Branded or smaller tablets can improve the patient’s experience and offer a huge savings for manufacturers.
 An example would be a multivitamin manufacturer that has some problems with their tablet.
-The oval shaped tablet was marketed for the female gender and the oval shaped design was easy to swallow and follows the guidelines.
-That said, during the production stage, the manufacturer experienced costly issues concerning the tablet presses.
-The design causes excess ejection forces that creates excessive punch head wear resulting in premature wear to the equipment.
-The redesigning of the design results in manufacturing efficiency lowers the expenses and makes the appearance and shape of the tablet appealing to the patients.
+The oval shaped tablet was marketed for females and was easy to swallow and follows the guidelines.
+However, during the production stage, the manufacturer experienced costly issues concerning the tablet presses.
+The design was found to cause high ejection forces that created excessive punch head wear resulting in premature wear to the equipment.
+By redesigning the tablets the manufacturer was rewarded with an increased production efficiency, lower expenses and a tablet shape that was more appealing to male and female patients.

-In order to prevent this problem, the flat face bevel edge was developed.
-The design is the oldest but the most common one reproduced.
-The design is beneficial as it reduces the soft edges of the tablet by guiding the loose powder back into the tablet.
-One problem with this is the ‘punch weakness’ the lack of cup depth results to compression force limit in order to avoid bending of the tip as well as distortion.
-Although the new design modifies edge attrition, it results to another problem – limiting the compression force making it harder to achieve the desired hardness of the tablet.
+The flat face bevel edge (FFBE) design was developed to overcome the edge attrition that occurs with a simple flat face design.
+It is the oldest and now the most common tablet design in production.
+It limits the soft edges of the tablet by guiding the loose powder back into the tablet.
+Unfortunately with the bevel edge design the compression force has to be limited so as to avoid bending or distortion of the punch tip.
+Although the bevel edge design modifies edge attrition, it does introduce another problem – it limits the compression force, which can make it difficult to achieve the desired hardness of the tablet.

-To combat this problem, another design was created – FFRE or flat face radius edge.
-The design allows higher compression force to be applied without causing problems or damages to the punch tip when producing flat faced tablets.
-The design should be considered when creating flat face beveled edged tablets as it improves the manufacturing as well as increases patient’s acceptance.
+To combat this problem, another design was created – the flat face radius edge (FFRE).
+This design allows higher compression force to be applied without causing damage to the punch tip when producing flat faced tablets.
+The design should be considered when creating flat face bevelled edge tablets as it improves manufacture, the quality of the product and therefore increases patient acceptance.

-Using the FFRE instead of the FFBE is a simple change but results to bigger results.
-Changing the tool can reduce problems such as downtime by keeping the press running and eliminating breakage of tools thus resulting to significant savings.
-The design can also increase acceptance by consumers.
-Tablets that have a softer look and better mouth feel is often highly desirable.
-Although the FFRE design is unnoticeable, an appealing tablet will increase acceptance and compliance.
-The FFRE design simply has many advantages and should be considered for all new designs that are applied to non-coated tablets, making the FFBE design obsolete in the future.
+Using the FFRE instead of the FFBE is a simple change to make but the impact can be massive.
+Changing the tool can reduce machine downtime by reducing the chance of punches becoming deformed or damaged.
+The design can also increase acceptance by consumers – tablets that have a softer look and better mouth feel are often highly desirable.
+Although the change from FFBE to FFRE design is barely noticeable, an appealing tablet will increase acceptance and compliance.
+The FFRE design simply has many advantages and should be considered for all new designs that are applied to non-coated tablets.
+With increasing uptake of the FFRE design, the FFBE design could become obsolete in the future.

-The CCBE or Concave bevel edge is the same as the FFBE, with its design commonly used for round shaped tablets, reducing edge attrition during the coating process.
-The design can also benefit from an addition of the radius edge.
-Adding this design would ensure a better and more robust design, which would also allow an increase in the compression force.
-Replacing the bevel with radius results to a compound cup design which is highly desirable than the CCBE design.
+Another variation on the simple flat face tabled design is the concave bevel edge (CCBE).
+Thos is the same as the FFBE, with its design commonly used for round shaped tablets, reducing edge attrition during the coating process.
+The design can also benefit from the addition of radius edges.
+Such a change would give a more robust design, which would also permit an increase in the compression force.
+By replacing the bevel with radius leads to a compound cup design that would be more desirable than the CCBE.

-Many considerations come into mind whenever a tablet is designed.
+Many such considerations come into mind whenever a tablet is designed.
 To ensure that the tablet is successful, it is necessary that all departments be involved in the process.
-From the marketing department to production and packaging, it is important that each department have the opportunity to comment to ensure the product’s success.
-Involving the tooling supplier is important as they have the experience to provide guidance and help prevent issues.
-Keeping all parties involve will ensure a timely and successful launch.
-It is to everyone’s interest to make certain that the product will succeed in the market and provide an excellent experience for patients.
+From the marketing department to production and packaging, it is important that each department is given the opportunity to comment on the design to ensure the product’s success.
+Involving the tooling supplier is also important as they have the experience to provide guidance and help prevent manufacturing issues.
+Keeping all parties involved will ensure a timely and successful product launch.
+It is in everyone’s interest to make certain that the product will succeed in the market and provide an excellent experience for patients.